EcoFS

 Steve Johnson

-Steve founded the Ecosystem Field Studies (EcoFS) program in 2006 with a mission to provide unparalleled ecosystem learning opportunities for undergraduate college students.
+Steve founded the Ecosystem Field Studies (EcoFS) program in 2006 with a mission to provide unparalleled ecosystem field experiences for undergraduate college students.
 Steve has now safely and successfully taught over 40 EcoFS courses to over 800 students.
-Steve earned his Masters of Science degree from the Environmental Studies Program at the University of Montana at Missoula (UM) and EcoFS is an official academic partner to UM.
-Steve has devoted his entire career to studying and teaching Rocky Mountain and Caribbean ecosystem science and has 25+ years of experience in the field of ecosystem education.
+He has over 30 years experience teaching Rocky Mountain and Caribbean ecosystem science.
+Steve is an expert in teaching complex scientific concepts with engaging, hands-on methods.
+He skillfully connects ecosystem components and conservation efforts of the course areas to students’ scientific research projects.

 Teaching Assistant